D0M4K0M4/Folder-Structer-Handler-FSH/README.md

 The app have a folder destructure and restructure features (also the program rename the same name files when destruct, than when restruct the program reuse the original file name), and in addition the program able filter files by extension and file name contents too.

-The app generated '(Destructure)' folders moveable so if you want, you can able to restruct the folder in a different computer included with installed Folder Structer Handler.
+The app generated '(Destructure)' folders moveable so if you want, you can able to restruct the folder in a different computer included with installed 'Folder Structer Handler'.

 # Informations